PowerDNS: Recursor

 It does not have to run a pdns_server process as a gatekeeper for pdns_recursor, if the goal is simply to provide caching/recursing/resolving nameservice as running pdns_recursor on its own is even more efficient than behind the authoritative component.

 Support for DNSSEC validation was added to the pdns_recursor in version 4.0.

+DNSdist

+PowerDNS DNSdist (dnsdist) is a caching DNS proxy, with many features including: